 People often refinance their VA loans to reduce their monthly mortgage payments or save money on interest.
 When interest rates are falling, it can be a good time to check whether you can save enough to make refinancing worthwhile.

-People with an existing VA loan may be able to refinance using the Streamline process (which is also called an
+People with an existing VA loan may be able to refinance using the VA streamline program (which is also called an

 How does a VA cash out refinance work?